liuminqi/liuminqi.github.io/_pages/about.md

 ---

+I'm a fifth-year Ph.D. student in the <a href="/https://linguistics.ucla.edu" target="_new">Department of Linguistics</a> at the University of California, Los Angeles (UCLA) and also a member of the <a href="/https://languagelab.humanities.ucla.edu" target="_new">UCLA Language Acquisition Lab</a>.
+I am primarily interested in __first language acquisition__ and __theoretical syntax__.
+My dissertation project centers on the syntax and acquisition of passive constructions in Mandarin Chinese.

-I'm a fifth year Ph.D. student at the <a href="/https://linguistics.ucla.edu" target="_new">UCLA linguistics department</a>.
-My research centers on children’s acquisition of syntax in their first languages.
-My current experimental work concerns how children acquire the linguistic constructions that involve syntactic movements of a noun phrase over an existing noun phrase, which usually cause difficulty (Intervention Effects) in child languages.
+My work employs experimental methods to address core issues in children's syntactic development.
+My recent research concerns how children acquire the syntactic constructions that involve extraction of a nominal phrase over another c-commanding nominal phrase, which usually triggers locality difficulties in child languages ('Intervention Effects').

-I work extensively on the syntax and acquisition of Mandarin Chinese.
-I have also performed descriptive research on San Cristóbal Lachirioag Zapotec, an underdocumented language spoken in Oaxaca in south-western Mexico, and Tonggu Gan, a non-Mandarin Chinese dialect spoken in Jiangxi in south China.
+Besides Mandarin, I have also worked on San Cristóbal Lachirioag Zapotec, an underdocumented language spoken in Oaxaca in south-western Mexico, and Tonggu Gan, a non-Mandarin Chinese dialect spoken in Jiangxi in south China.

 Before entering the PhD program at UCLA, I earned my B.A. in Chinese Linguistics at <a href="/https://english.pku.edu.cn" target="_new">Peking University</a>, China.